verofa/aws-resources-report/README.md

-# AWS Resources Reports Generation
+# AWS Resources CSV Reports Generation
 AWS cli, jq and some extras Unix-likes utilities to generate csv reports files about existing resources in AWS Cloud

 PREREQUISITE